bioidiap/bob.extension/doc/guide.rst

 .. code-block:: sh

   .
-  +-- MANIFEST.in       # extras to be installed, besides the python files +-- README.rst        # a description of the package, in reStructuredText format +-- bootstrap.py      # stock script downloaded from zc.buildout's website
+  +-- MANIFEST.in       # extras to be installed, besides the Python files +-- README.rst        # a description of the package, in reStructuredText format +-- bootstrap.py      # stock script downloaded from zc.buildout's website
   +-- buildout.cfg      # buildout configuration